magento/knowledge-base/src/announcements/help-center-news/github-repo-for-external-contributions.md

 ---
 title: Adobe Commerce Support KB starts accepting contributions
-labels: announcements,help center,GitHub,community,contributions
+labels: announcements,help center,GitHub,community,contributions,Adobe Commerce
 ---

-Starting June 15th, this Adobe Commerce Support Knowledge Base team starts accepting direct edits and new articles contributions from external Magento community though the [magento/knowledge-base](https://github.com/magento/knowledge-base) GitHub repo!
+Starting June 15th, this Adobe Commerce Support Knowledge Base team starts accepting direct edits and new articles contributions from external Magento community through the [magento/knowledge-base](https://github.com/magento/knowledge-base) GitHub repo!

 Noticed a typo in one of our articles or incomplete troubleshooting steps?
 You can now fix it yourself and get contribution points!